Coaching Corner

 Your event recorder, as well as other safety equipment on your truck, is there to protect you, your safety and your bottom line.
 Monitoring events and alerts daily will make good drivers even better.
 These events and alerts are yours to manage.
 No one has a perfect record and that’s not what event recorders are used for.
 Using event recorders can help you fight complacency, improve performance and add to your bottom line while reducing losses.

 I encourage each of you to reach out and complete the event recorder training and know your system.
 Log-in to the SmartDrive eLearning Portal and take the training and use password: SDResources.
-If you have questions after completing the training, please reach out to your regional Safety Consultant.
+If you have questions after completing the training, please reach out to your Safety Consultant.